locessentials/eng401-business-english-us/final-project/final-project-instructions.md

 ## Overview

-Working in a small group, you will select a contemporary business topic, research it thoroughly, create a professional presentation, write a detailed report, record your presentation delivery, and evaluate presentations from your peers.
+Working in a small group, you will select a contemporary business topic, research it thoroughly, create a professional presentation, write a detailed report, and record your presentation delivery.
+You may also do peer evaluations of presentations by your peers.

 ## Step-by-Step Process

-### Step 1: Group Formation and Topic Selection (Week 14)
+### Step 1: Group Formation and Topic Selection

 #### Group Formation Guidelines
 - **Form small groups (preferably of 3 students)**